milvus-io/milvus-docs/site/en/reference/monitor/setup_prometheus.md

 id: setup_prometheus.md
 ---

-# Configure and start Prometheus
+# Configure and Start Prometheus
 Milvus generates detailed time series metrics.
 This page shows you how to pull these metrics into [Prometheus](https://prometheus.io/), and how to connect [Grafana](https://grafana.com/) and [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) to Prometheus for flexible data visualizations and notifications.

-### Before you begin
+## Before you begin

-- Make sure you have already read [Monitoring and Alerting](monitor.md) and learnt about the monitoring and alerting solutions of Milvus.
+- Make sure you have already read [Monitoring and Alerting](monitor.md) and learned about the monitoring and alerting solutions of Milvus.

-### Install Prometheus
+## Install Prometheus

 1. Download the [Prometheus tarball](https://prometheus.io/download/) for your operating system.